 One of the best ways to boost your chances of selling your home for your desired asking price is to stage your home.
 Staging a home may seem intimidating to many, and you might think that you need a professional to do it.
-But staging a home can be simple if take the time to do it right.
-We’ve got some tips to get you started staging a home.
+But, staging a home can be simple if take the time to do it right!
+Check out the home staging checklist below.

 As you sell your home and look into buying a new one, the procedure can get a little tricky.
 Here are some helpful tips to assist you through your move and make life a whole lot easier.

 - Clean your mailbox & make sure your home numbers are readable

 Add Some Curb Appeal to the Exterior of Your Home

 First and foremost, the outside of your home (known as curb appeal) is one of the most important things the buyer considers.
 When they pull into your driveway, what’s their first impression?
 Make sure the yard and all walkways are cleared of any debris, lawn equipment like hoses and mowers and toys.

 Bonus Tip: A fresh mulch job is a great way to spice up the outside image of your home, especially in your flowerbeds.
 Don’t stop at mulch, be sure to remove weeds as well.

 Replace Outdoor Lighting